Cloud Services Comparison 2022 – market share, main differences

 Of course, Google shares most of the services that AWS has to offer, although with less variety.
 Being the third in the market, it doesn’t yet have the recognition to gather those high-level enterprise companies.

 GCP often becomes the go-to provider for customers that directly compete with Amazon.
-Because of their quick growth and the abundance of data centers, Google is a considerable player that has the potential to outperform the competition.
+Because of its quick growth and the abundance of data centers, Google is a considerable player that has the potential to outperform the competition.

 Azure, similarly to Google, had quite a late entry to the cloud service business.
 They’ve quickly grown due to the abundance of Windows, basing all of their features on already finished software.
-Azure has 58 regions worldwide, with more than 100 data centers and is available in 140 countries.
+Azure has 58 regions worldwide, with more than 100 data centers, and is available in 140 countries.

 The main reason for Azure’s success is definitely the popularity of Windows.
 Enterprises know the product, they’re familiar with the software and know the possibilities.
 For this reason, the management of Azure becomes easier.
 So many companies run on Microsoft’s software, that it’s more convenient for them to stick to one solution.
 You can also count on some great discounts if you’re a user of Windows’ other products.